PM1001/BlueMicro_BLE/docs/supported_hardware.md

 ### NRF52840

 This is a relatively new chip that supports on-chip USB.
 There is more Flash (1Mb), more RAM (256kb), more GPIOs (48 instead of 32), can run with 5V, and also has a USB 2.0 controller.
 It's not clear if wired HID functionality will be available.
 There are very few modules currently available.
-Adafruit is currently working on developping the NRF52840.
-Until they release their hardware and updated NRF52 libraries to support this chip, we will not be able to use the BlueMicro firmware with the NRF52840.
+Adafruit has released the NRF52840 feather.
+The library supports this chip.
+We now need to implement all the functionality for supporting both USB abd BLE HID.

+### NRF52833

+This chip is the latest in the nrf52 chip announced in october 2019 by nordic semiconductors.
+It does have USB support.
+There are currently no modules available for this chip.

 ### NRF52810